Unilateral regulation breaks regularity of Turing patterns: Significance of the nonsmooth unilateral term

 \end{description}

 To compare choices (a)--(f), we summarize the dependence of the critical ratio of diffusions on $\varepsilon$ in Figure~\ref{fi:Dcrit}.
 Note that the accuracy of approximations (b)--(f) of the reference choice (a) is controlled by $\varepsilon$.
 Smaller $\varepsilon$ corresponds to more accurate approximations.
 We clearly observe that different choices of $\hat g(v)$ yield considerably different critical ratios of diffusions and, hence, various approximations of the nonsmooth unilateral term $\tau v^-$ exhibit the Turing instability for different values of the ratio $D$.
 For example, if $\varepsilon = 0.005$ and $D = 0.65$ (see the grey diamond in Figure~\ref{fi:Dcrit}), then choice (a) is the only case which exhibits the Turing instability.
-Indeed, in cases (b)--(e) the ground state is stable with respect to all small perturbations, because the ratio of diffusion $D=0.65$ is above the critical value and, hence, the Turing instability cannot occur.
-In the case (f) the Turing instability cannot occur, because $\mathrm{tr}\,B$ is positive for $\varepsilon > 0.0044$ and therefore the ground state is not stable with respect to spatially homogeneous perturbations.
+Indeed, in cases (b)--(e) the ground state is stable with respect to all small perturbations, because the ratio of diffusion $D=0.65$ is above the critical value.
+In the case (f) the Turing instability cannot occur, because $\mathrm{tr}\,B$ is positive for $\varepsilon > 0.0044$ and therefore the ground state is unstable even with respect to spatially homogeneous perturbations.
 Similarly, if we decrease $\varepsilon$ to $0.001$ and keep $D = 0.65$, then the choices (a) and (f) exhibit the Turing instability, but choices (b)--(e) do not.

-Note that our statement that the choice (a) exhibits the Turing instability is based on numerical experiments, where we observe that small perturbations of the ground state evolve to patterns.
+Note that our statement that the choice (a) exhibits the Turing instability is based on numerical calculations, where we observe that small perturbations of the ground state evolve to patterns.
 For more details and numerical results, see Figure~\ref{fi:vzornik} below, the panels for $\tau = 0.075$.